anetasopa/anetasopa/README.md

 I started programming because I came to the conclusion that it is my **passion**, something that I can do with every free part of my time.
 I really like solving various problems related to the code and creating my own projects 🤓 The field of programming leaves me constantly mobilized to develop and invest new knowledge in myself! **I really enjoy coding!**

 💡 *Recently* I am working on a project that has quizzes where you can train your English.
-I thought about this it because I was learning English and I know that it is not easy to learn a foreign language.
-So I would like to create an application that will help other people learn the language faster and also have some fun learning it.
+I thought about it because I was learning English and I know that it is not easy to learn a foreign language.
+So I would like to create an application that will help other people learn the language faster and also have some fun with it.

 In the meantime, I've also done a few smaller projects.
 Here are links to them: